OpenXmlDev/Open-Xml-PowerTools/README.md

 News
 ====
-We are happy to announce the release of the Open XML PowerTools Version 4.0.
-There are lots of new features in 4.0, including:
+We are happy to announce the release of the Open XML PowerTools Version 4.1.
+The big new feature in 4.1 is HtmlToWmlConverter.cs, which is a module that implements a fairly high-fidelity conversion of HTML that is formatted with CSS into cannonical WordprocessingML (DOCX).
-- Renaming the project and the PowerShell module to Open-Xml-PowerTools, to be consistent with the Open-Xml-Sdk.
-- DocumentAssembler module, which enables populating a template DOCX with data from an XML file.
-- SpreadsheetWriter module, which enables writing simple code to generate an XLSX file.
-You can optionally use a streaming approach that can write spreadsheets with hundreds of thousands of rows, with good performance.
-- Many xUnit tests which validate the functionality in Open-Xml-PowerTools.
-- New PowerShell Cmdlet: Complete-DocxTemplateFromXml, which populates a template document from XML
-- New PowerShell Cmdlet: Out-Xlsx, which produces an XLSX from a PowerShell object pipeline.
-Similar in functionality to Out-GridView.

 Open-Xml-PowerTools Content
 ===========================